Chemical weapon: History

 The post-war era has seen limited, though devastating, use of chemical weapons.
 Some 100,000 Iranian troops were casualties of Iraqi chemical weapons during the Iran–Iraq War.
 Iraq used mustard gas and nerve agents against its own civilians in the 1988 Halabja chemical attack.
 The Cuban intervention in Angola saw limited use of organophosphates.
 The Syrian government has used sarin, chlorine, and mustard gas in the Syrian civil war – generally against civilians.
 Terrorist groups have also used chemical weapons, notably in the Tokyo subway sarin attack and the Matsumoto incident.

-See also chemical terrorism.
+During the 2026 Iran massacres, reports from 17 January indicated the Iranian government may have used chemical weapons against protesters.
+Footage showed security forces atop vehicles wearing hazmat suits and masks designed for hazardous chemical materials.
+Some victims reportedly died several days after exposure rather than immediately.
+On 18 January, it was reported that the detained protesters were being injected with unknown substances while in custody.
+On 23 January, chemical gas was reported to have been used on the crowds of protesters and escape routes, causing severe breathing problems, burning pain of the eyes, skin and lungs, vomiting blood, and sudden weakness and loss of movement.
+On 4 February, a group of human rights organizations called for an investigation into the alleged use of chemical weapons.